Your Future Workforce

 Workplace Context and Culture: The student…

-Understands the workplace’s cult ure, etiquette, and practices; demonstrates professionalism; is punctual; takes responsibility; demonstrates integrity and ethical behavior; acts responsibly with others in mind; knows how to navigate the organization; understands how to build, utilize and maintain a professional network of relationships and understands the role such a network plays in personal and professional success; understands health and safety risks in the workplace; uses technology related to the industry and understands the role of employers and employees in communicating about risks, reducing risks, and creating a safe work environment.
+Understands the workplace’s culture, etiquette, and practices; demonstrates professionalism; is punctual; takes responsibility; demonstrates integrity and ethical behavior; acts responsibly with others in mind; knows how to navigate the organization; understands how to build, utilize and maintain a professional network of relationships and understands the role such a network plays in personal and professional success; understands health and safety risks in the workplace; uses technology related to the industry and understands the role of employers and employees in communicating about risks, reducing risks, and creating a safe work environment.

 Coachella Valley students are our future.
 We are aligning regional efforts to ensure all students graduate with the skills to succeed.
 Their success will help the local economy thrive.